leanprover/vscode-lean4/README.md

 ## Lean editing features

 - Support for completing abbreviations starting with a backslash (\\).
-For example you type `\alpha` and the editor automatically replaces that with the nice Unicode character (α).
+For example you type `\alpha` and the editor automatically replaces that with the nice Unicode character `α`.
 - Auto-completing of brackets like `()`, `{}`, `[]`, `⟦ ⟧`, `⦃ ⦄`, `⟮ ⟯`, `⦃ ⦄` and block comments `/- ... -/`.

 ## Infoview panel

 The Infoview panel is essential to working interactively with Lean.
 It shows:
-- tactic state widgets, with context information (hypotheses, goals) at each point in a proof / definition,
+- Tactic state widgets, with context information (hypotheses, goals) at each point in a proof / definition,
 - **Expected type** widgets display the context for subterms.
-  - the types of sub-terms in the context can be inspected interactively using mouse hover.
+- Types of sub-terms in the context can be inspected interactively using mouse hover.
-- **All Messages** widget, which shows all info, warning, and error messages from the Lean server, and
+- **All Messages** widget, which shows all info, warning, and error messages from the Lean server for the current file.
-- Support for any custom Html widgets returned by the Lean program itself (coming soon..)

-Suppose you have the following theorem from
+Suppose you have the following theorem:

 ```lean
 theorem test (p q : Prop) (hp : p) (hq : q) : p ∧ q ∧ p :=